Meet Love Island 2020 contestant Siannise Fudge, the Islander who’s ‘after her own Aladdin’

 Coupled up with: Nas

-The wonder guide, who proudly advised HEARALPUBLICIST that she’s ‘just a normal girl’, is thought by her mates as Princess Jasmine and it appears she’s on the look out for her prince.
+The wonder marketing consultant, who proudly advised HEARALPUBLICIST that she’s ‘just a normal girl’, is thought by her buddies as Princess Jasmine and it appears she’s on the look out for her prince.

 Talking forward of her ITV2 debut, Siânnise introduced her excellent sort on paper, saying: “Tall, dark and handsome – I’m after my own Aladdin, I guess.”